paralax/BurningDogs/README.md

 ### phpMySqlAdmin

-BurningDogs uses a custom PHP scipt (not included here) to detect abuse attempts of phpMySqlAdmin.
+BurningDogs uses a custom PHP scipt (see the [ShoppingLeague repository](https://github.com/paralax/ShoppingLeague)) to detect abuse attempts of phpMySqlAdmin.
 Client IPs, URLs, and files are characterized.

 ### Wordpot

-BurningDogs uses a custom set of PHP scripts (not included here) to detect abuse attempts of Wordpress installations, including brute force intrusions and DDoS attempts via `xmlrpc.php` script abuse.
+BurningDogs uses a custom set of PHP scripts (see the [ShoppingLeague repository](https://github.com/paralax/ShoppingLeague)) to detect abuse attempts of Wordpress installations, including brute force intrusions and DDoS attempts via `xmlrpc.php` script abuse.

 # Dependencies